ozwaldorf/carburetor/README.md

 #### Making your own themes!

-Carburetor's nix flake can be used as a library to implement an overlay and home module for a custom catppuccin based theme.
-Usage is exactly the same as above, but tailored to the themes name, variants, and colors.
+Carburetor's nix flake can be used as a library to implement an overlay and home module for a custom catppuccin based theme, based on a color override file for whiskers.
+Usage is exactly the same as above, but tailored to the themes name and custom variants.
+Anywhere `carburetor` is referenced, `your-theme` will be used instead.

-These can be used directly in a nixos derivation for custom personal colorschemes, or used in a popular colorscheme's flake to provide theming for nix users.
+These custom themes can be defined and used directly in a nixos/home manager derivation, or used in a popular colorscheme's flake to provide theming for nix users:

 ```nix
 {